The Joy of Letting Go of Stress

 Is stress building up in you?
 Is it lowering the quality of your life a bit?

 Try this right now: pause in your busy day for a moment to notice how you feel.
 Is your jaw clenched, your shoulders tight, your body tensed?
-Do you notice a part of your body that is feeling tension around something you’re worried about or feeling anxiety about?
+Do you notice a part of your body that is feeling tension around something you’re worried about or feeling anxious about?
 Is there a part of your mind that’s feeling the same kind of tension?

 Most of us have stress throughout the day in some form, whether we realize it or not.
 The good news is that we can let go of it.